“Just The Facts, Ma’am” – The Five Ws

 Five Ws

-The five Ws are the core of information for every newspaper story, article, research project, and even police investigation.
+The five Ws form the core of information for every newspaper story, article, research project, and even police investigation.
 They are factual answers to the basic questions of “Who,” “What,” “When,” “Where,” and “Why” something occurred.
 Smart writers and investigators will add the sixth question of “How.”

 This article explores each of the Five Ws in detail and shows how they are applied in different contexts to produce clear, compelling narratives.